Homemade Non-Dairy Milk: The Ultimate Guide for Making Dairy-Free Milk With or Without a Blender

 Making Non-Dairy Milk Without a Blender

-The easiest way to make vegan milk without a blender is to use a non-dairy milk powder.
-JOI, which stands for Just One Ingredient, offers a variety of plant milk powders and pastes.
+If that’s the case, JOI—which stands for Just One Ingredient (not sponsored)—offers a variety of plant milk powders and pastes.
 With just a little water, you can have vegan milk in under 30 seconds!
-Most of their products recommend adding one cup of water to every tablespoon of vegan milk powder.
+Most of their products recommend adding one cup of water to every tablespoon of non-dairy milk powder.

 Instructions